Planning a trip to Italy? Great! This Italy travel guide is full of tips and advice to help you do just that.

 For those looking to stay active during their vacation, a brisk hike up the iconic Mount Vesuvius to see its crater should do the trick.
 If you’d rather chill out, head over to the star-studded Amalfi Coast for beautiful beaches and elegant boutiques.
 The Amalfi Coast is famous for it's picturesque hilltop villages and stunning sea views.

 Italy is renowned for its world-class culinary scene, but few regions do it quite like Emilia-Romagna – particularly its capital Bologna.
-It’s one of the top cities to visit in Italy and a must for foodies.
+It's one of the top cities to visit in Italy and a must for foodies.
 You can read about the food tour I did in Bologna here.
 There are also food markets all over the city and a number of tours that will guide you through them and point out local favorites.

 In the northeasternmost corner of Italy, bordering Austria and Slovenia, lies Friuli-Venezia Giulia.
 In Gorizia, you can even stand with one foot in Italy and with the other in Slovenia.

 Trieste is the capital city of this gorgeous, mountainous region.
 Emerald slopes roll out in every direction and the mish-mash of cultures here never fails to fascinate.
 It’s no wonder writers like Joyce and Hemingway found so much inspiration here.
 This region is one of the least visited in the country, meaning you’ll virtually have the place to yourself if you choose to go.
 Enjoy wine-tasting tours, long hikes through the countryside, the Roman ruins at Aquileia and the beach in Grado.